lalithmanokar/cloud-sf-extension-cap-sample/README.md

 ## How to Obtain Support

-In case you find a bug, or you need additional support, please open an [issue](https://github.wdf.sap.corp/staging-for-SAP-samples-public/cloud-sf-extension-cap-sample/issues) here in GitHub.
+In case you find a bug, or you need additional support, please open an issue here in GitHub.

-## To-Do (upcoming changes)

-None

-## License

-Copyright (c) 2019 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under SAP Sample Code License Agreement, except as noted otherwise in the [LICENSE](/LICENSE) file.